spanish/acentoweb.mediaflows/README.rst

 Features
 --------

-- Add Activity and Person content types to Plone with (related) views and other content types (Congress, Program and Day).
+- Add Person, Activity, Publication and News content types to Plone with (related) views and other content types (Congress, Program and Day).